Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/patient-management/index.md

 <figcaption style="text-align:center">Assign Device: steps 5 and 6 </figcaption>
 </figure>

-**Note: to ensure all data are transmitted correctly, insert all the devices that are assigned to a patient**
+**Note: to ensure all data are transmitted correctly to the SB cloud, insert all the devices that are assigned to a patient**

 To modify a device, click on EDIT to open the Modify Device form.
 Click on MODIFY DEVICE to save the changes, otherwise click on CANCEL to discard the modifications.